Aetius/TodoList/CONTRIBUTION.md

 ####-	Test validation :
 Don’t hesitate to consult the tests\test-coverage file to valid that the coverage rate is efficient for your functionality.
 In the other end, don’t try to have a coverage rate to 100% : it’s not relevant.
-To start tests : print php bin/phpunit in your terminal.
+To start tests : print php bin/phpunit in your console.

 ##d)	Standards :
 ####-	Generality :